 In spite of the 2020 election, the second half of October 2020 has a major impact on the healthcare industry through alerts and financial penalties that cannot be ignored.
-It is not new to healthcare in particular hospitals are “target-rich” environments for cybercriminals.
+It is not new to healthcare in particular hospitals are “target-rich” environments for cyber criminals.

-According to Maggie Miller from the Hill, “Hospitals and health care institutions preparing for a fall wave of coronavirus cases are bracing for more cyberattacks after hackers seeking to take advantage of the pandemic launched several successful attacks this year that severely disrupted patient services.”
+According to Maggie Miller from the Hill, “Hospitals and health care institutions preparing for a fall wave of coronavirus cases are bracing for more cyberattacks after hackers seeking to take advantage of the pandemic launched several successful attacks this year severely disrupted patient services.”

-End result of cyberattacks are more concerning, “There are hundreds of cases we have now seen where we can draw a direct line between the cyberattack and deaths,” said Pienaar, whose firm helped form the Cyber Alliance to Defend Our Healthcare, a group of nearly 40 major cybersecurity companies that defend health organizations.
+End results of cyberattacks are more concerning, “There are hundreds of cases we have now seen where we can draw a direct line between the cyberattack and deaths,” said Pienaar, whose firm helped form the Cyber Alliance to Defend Our Healthcare, a group of nearly 40 major cybersecurity companies that defend health organizations.

 This can happen if the protected health information (PHI) isn’t available or if the integrity of the data has been modified, then there are severe chances of clinical errors, which could impact patient health.